mikota/q2pro/doc/action.md

 Prevent unpopular maps from keeping your server empty.
 This feature will rotate the map after the server has been empty for some number of minutes.
 You can also specify a config file to execute, which can be used to reset the server to default settings after configvote or rotate between multiple mode configs.

 #### Commands
+- Server settings:
     - `empty_rotate [#]` - Number of minutes before rotating empty server.
 Default 0 disables this feature.
     - `empty_exec "file.cfg"` - Optional config to exec with empty rotate.
 Default blank disables this.

 ### Bandage Text
 When a client starts bandaging, a message ("You've started bandaging") will appear.
 Also the Health icon will appear on the bottom of the screen.